- Admissions & Aid

-*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program was granted Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.
+*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program is accredited by the Council on Social Work Educations’ Commission on Accreditation.

 In addition to required general education courses, BSW students must complete the following courses in order to earn their bachelors in social work.

 |SWK304||Social Work Policy and Administration|